-The Company used \$2.65 million of the cash received from the 2023 Private Placement to pay the principal portion of some of the 2022 Senior Secured Convertible Promissory Notes from Leonite Fund I, LP, Bigger Capital Fund, LP, and District 2 Capital Fund, LP reducing the amount due to the original issue discount or an aggregate principal amount of \$294,444.
-This \$294,444 which will accrue interest at a rate of 8% per annum without maturity or default rights.
-The total balance will is automatically convert converting into shares of common stock at a 27.5% discount (\$1.65) to the terms described below per share offering price (\$6.00) in the IPO.
-After the closing of the lower initial public offering on August 14, 2023, the Company converted the notes payable plus \$173,205 in interest into 107,509 shares of (a) \$9.44 per share, or (b) a discount common stock.
-As of 30% to the price per share September 30, 2023, 107,509 shares of converted stock from this raise have not been issued and are recorded in any subsequent offering, extinguishment of derivative liabilities.
+The Company used \$2.65 million of the cash received from the 2023 Private Placement pay the principal portion of some of the 2022 Senior Secured Convertible Promissory Notes from Leonite Fund I, LP, Bigger Capital Fund, LP, and District 2 Capital Fund, LP reducing the amount due to the original issue discount or an aggregate principal amount of \$294,444 which will accrue interest at a rate of 8% per annum without maturity or default rights.
+The total balance is automatically converting into shares of common stock at a 27.5% discount (\$1.65) to the per share offering price (\$6.00) in the IPO.
+After the closing of the initial public offering on August 14, 2023, the Company converted the notes payable plus \$173,205 in interest into 107,509 shares of common stock.
+As of September 30, 2023, 107,509 shares of converted stock from this raise have not been issued and are recorded in extinguishment of derivative liabilities.
 See Note 12 Share Liabilities